Get the Best WordPress Backup

 On a localhost, you can work on a WordPress site without the risk of publishing errors to an audience.
 Plus, it doesn’t require a hosting plan or domain name.
 You can simply use a local environment like LocalWP, MAMP, WAMP, or XAMPP to host your secret site for free.

 Once you’ve added all the features and functionality your site needs, you can easily migrate it to a live server.
-Since you developed it on a local server first, you can rest assured that your website will be fully ready for new visitors.
+Since you developed it on a local server first, your website will be fully ready for new visitors.

 How to Move a Local WordPress Site to a Live Server